 Postmorten examination of the brain was performed in 10 patients (three girls, seven boys).
-In nine patients who had received no treatment and died in less than 48 herniation was present in all nine patients subjected to those most common in the United States.
-Thus the postmortem evaluation correlates well with the obser- index of suspicion for electrolyte disorders in generally vation that the human brain can expand by only about 5-7% of its normal volume" before herniation occurs.
-We have shown that men's brains can usually adapt to hyponatraemia within a few hours whereas women's brains may not adapt within several days.
+In nine patients who had received no treatment and died in less than 48 hours there was cerebral oedema and herniation on gross examination of the brain.
+The brain weight (unfixed) in six patients (three male, three semale) whose mean age was 3.8 years was 1354 (95) g.
+For comparison, the normal brain weight in men is 1450 g, in women 1250 g, in 4-5 year old boys 1300 g, and in 4-5 year old girls 1150 g.23 Thus brain weight was increased by more than 10% above control values for children of the age range studied.23 That transtentorial herniation was present in all nine patients subjected to postmortem evaluation correlates well with the observation that the human brain can expand by only about 5-7% of its normal volume24 before herniation occurs.
+We have shown that men's brains can usually adapt to hyponatraemia within a few hours whereas women's brains may not adapt within several days.'
 In all 16 children presented here the brains were unable adequately to adapt to hyponatraemia.